France to implement harsh penalties for violence against police | DW | 11.05.2021

 Roche said that over the course of the past 20 years, police tactics have become more aggressive, especially in suburban housing projects.

-He also noted that the image of police was greatly tarnished in the broader public's eyes as a result of heavy handed tactics employed in containing the tumultuous marches and actions of the so-called yellow vest protests of 2018, staged by predominantly white, working class citizens calling for economic and social justice.
+He also noted that the image of police was greatly tarnished in the broader public's eye as a result of heavy handed tactics employed in containing the tumultuous marches and actions of the so-called yellow vest protests of 2018.

 js/wmr (AP, dpa)